hep1998630/Real-ESRGAN-aws/blogpost.md

 You can optionally push the container to your repository in [Docker Hub](https://hub.docker.com/) to pull it later in AWS.

 ### Run EC2 instance with GPU capabilities
 Now, we finally get to work on AWS infrastructure!
 We will launch an EC2 instance to host both the Real-ESRGAN ASGI server and the gradio demo app.
-Start by navigaring to the EC2 dashboard in your AWS account
+Start by navigating to the EC2 dashboard in your AWS account
 <p align="center">
   <img src="assets/EC2_dashboard.png">
 </p>

 Then select **Launch Inastance** from the top right corner, this will open a page to configure settings for your instance.

-#### AMazon Machine Image (AMI) and instance type
+#### Amazon Machine Image (AMI) and instance type
 Select an AMI that supports deep learning applications, to make our life easier as it will have all the required software to build deep learning applications.
 Moreover, you need to select an instanced type that supports accelerated computing using Nvidia GPUs.
-This way, we can leverage the parallel computing of GPUs wsint pytorch with cuda which will significantly afect the latency of our application.
-One example of n AMI and instance type is shown below.
+This way, we can leverage the parallel computing of GPUs using pytorch with cuda which will significantly affect the latency of our application.
+One example of an AMI and instance type is shown below.
 <p align="center">
   <img src="assets/EC2_AMI.png">
 </p>